 - Partition applications for tighter access control through the use of resources.

-- Customize configuration of site authenticators and authentication requirements to suit the security needs of your organization.
+- Customize the configuration of site authenticators and authentication requirements to suit the security needs of your organization.

 - Incorporate legacy authentication mechanisms through token mediation.